cdelorme/system-setup/docs/linux/dev.md

 - libxml2-utils
 - xsltproc

 These are _required_ to build compton from source, but not really used for anything else in my particular configuration, so they are placed here.
-If you don't care about a good transparency utility for interface-eye-candy then you are welcome to ignore these and not install compton.
+If you have debian jessie then compton is available through the package manager.

 ### development